AkramExp/evently/README.md

 # Evently

-Evently a comprehensive, full-stack platform for managing events.
+Evently is a comprehensive, full-stack platform for managing events.
 It serves as a hub, spotlighting diverse events taking place globally.
 Featuring seamless payment processing through Stripe, you have the capability to purchase tickets for any event or even initiate and manage your own events.

 ![s1](https://github.com/AkramExp/evently/blob/main/public/screenshot.png)